telerik/ajax-docs/api/server/Telerik.Web.UI/GridResizing.md

             is no longer visible.
 If set to false the resizing will force the cell content to be always visible.

+###  EnableNextColumnResize `Boolean`

+Gets or sets a value indicating if the next column resize feature is enabled.
+The feature allows resizing one column to only change the width of the next column.

 ###  EnableRealTimeResize `Boolean`

 Gets or sets a value determining if the column are resized in real time
             and the result is visible during resizing or if the value is false the visual result is seen after the user have ended the resize operation.

-###  AllowResizeToFit `Boolean`
+###  ResizeGridOnColumnResize `Boolean`

-Gets or sets a value indicating if the resize to fit functionality have been enabled.
+Gets or sets a value determining whether the  html element
-            The feature allows when double clicking on the 'Drag to resize' handle the column to be resized to exactly fit the content of the biggest cell in the column.
+            will be resized during column resizing.

-###  EnableNextColumnResize `Boolean`
+###  ShowRowIndicatorColumn `Boolean`

-Gets or sets a value indicating if the next column resize feature is enabled.
-The feature allows resizing one column to only change the width of the next column.
+Gets or sets a value determining if a indicator column will be created.

-## Methods

-###  GetViewStateValue

-#### Returns

-`Telerik.Web.UI.T`
+            The column leaves extra space so it is easier to resize columns.